Using the Central Limit Theorem. In Exercises 5–8, assume that th... | Channels for Pearson+

 Normal Distribution

-Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
-In this context, the weight gain of male college students follows a normal distribution with a specified mean and standard deviation, allowing us to use statistical methods to calculate probabilities related to weight gain.
+A normal distribution is a continuous probability distribution characterized by its bell-shaped curve, defined by its mean and standard deviation.
+In this context, the weights gained by male college students are normally distributed, which allows us to use properties of the normal distribution to calculate probabilities related to weight gain.

 Recommended video: